NotTacoz/jacaranda/content/notes/AE/chemistry/chemistry 1.1.md

 ## reviewed

+- [ ] 45.
+Define ions as atoms or groups of atoms that are electrically charged due to loss or gain of electrons.
 - [ ] 43.
 Use the periodic table to establish the type of bonding present in elements and compounds.
 - [ ] 42.
 Explain how electrostatic attraction between oppositely charges species / regions leads to chemical bonds.
 - [ ] 41.
 Explain how the ability of atoms to form chemical bonds is related to its electronic structure, particularly the stability of the valence shell.